ultravioletasdf/ideal/README.md

-## Work in progress Interface Description Language
+## Ideal - Work in progress Interface Description Language

-This is a WIP library for compiling and encoding/decoding a custom IDL
+This is a WIP library for compiling and encoding/decoding my ideal IDL

 It is supposed to replace protobufs, by requiring less boilerplate, more go like syntax, and should be simpler to use